 Most of the dairy products in Tokyo come from the warmer parts of japan, so further south than Fukushima and therefore away from any potential contamination.

-If you're particularly concerned you could try asking abut the source of the food products you're consuming and avoid anything from Fukushima or Ibraki prefectures. about 1 year ago
+If you're particularly concerned you could try asking abut the source of the food products you're consuming and avoid anything from Fukushima or Ibraki prefectures. almost 2 years ago

 Eleanor, I've been living in Osaka for 15 years and was here for what we call 311 (March 2011).
 By odd circumstance I was in a place where I could feel the quake (100s of miles away) but most on the street were oblivious.